How to Divide Mixed Numbers (Step-by-Step)

 Another Example

-Dividing 2 1/3 ÷ 1 2/5 using improper fraction conversion and reciprocal multiplication.
+3 and 1/3 ÷ 1 and 2/5 using improper fraction conversion and reciprocal multiplication.

 Using Visual Models to Divide Mixed Numbers